Things To Do

 Neck Of The Woods

 Effortlessly cool, not only do the folks at Neck Of The Woods know how to throw a damn fine party, but they’re also committed to supporting local musicians and artists.
 Their ‘Safe & Sound’ policy ensures every night out at Neck Of The Woods is a party for all, actively discouraging racist, transphobic, homophobic, sexist, ableist, fatphobic and ageist abuse, as well as sexual harassment.
-It’s a refreshing perspective for a club and we’re here for it.
+It’s a refreshing perspective for a club and I'm here for it.

 Whammy Bar

-Family Bar and Club
+Family Bar And Club

 Ponsonby Social Club